Sogoid/flask-vue-crud/README.md

 # Developing a Single Page App with Flask and Vue.js

-The following is a step-by-step walkthrough of how to set up a basic CRUD app with Vue and Flask.
-We'll start by scaffolding a new Vue application and then move on to performing the basic CRUD operations through a back-end RESTful API powered by Python and Flask.
+A basic CRUD app with Vue and Flask.
+Basic CRUD through a RESTful API backend powered by Python and Flask.

 Final app:
 ![Flask and Vue.js](https://testdriven.io/static/images/gifs/blog/flask-vue/final.gif)